AnyRoad/anyroad-dev/src/pages/posts/2022/spring-request-context-java-thread-local-inreritance.md

 }
 ```

 Now let's find how `inheritThreadLocals` is created.
-Constructor of the `Thread` class has `inheritThreadLocals` parameter which is `true` by default for public constructors:
+The Constructor of the `Thread` class has the `inheritThreadLocals` parameter which is `true` by default for public constructors:

 ```java:Thread.java
 private Thread(ThreadGroup g, Runnable target, String name,